BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 * Study the mostly used lifecycle management functionalities for these runtimes. (e.g., start/stop execution, ps)

-Our main goal is to build a wrapper which will be able to perform some of the mostly used container lifecylcle management functions (e.g., start/stop execution, inspect, ps, etc) on the most popular container runtimes today (e.g., Docker, containerd, cri-o, frakti)
+Our main goal is to build a framework which will be able to perform some of the mostly used container lifecycle management functions (e.g., start/stop execution, inspect, ps, etc) on the most popular container runtimes today (e.g., Docker, containerd, cri-o, frakti)

-The ultimate goal of the project, although considered a stretch goal within the timeframe of this project, is to enable the set of tests run in the Docker CIS Benchmark across any container runtime.
-Publishing minumum viable framework for this purpose will enable users to run their security checks using single script across over most popular containers.
+The ultimate goal of the project, although can be considered as a stretch goal within the timeframe of this project, is to enable the set of tests run in the Docker CIS Benchmark across any container runtime.
+Publishing minumum viable framework for this purpose will enable users to run their security checks using **single script across over most popular containers.**

 Interoperable container runtime will be a tool that allows user to perform a few common container lifecycle management functions among different runtimes(including docker, new containerd, crio, frakti) in one interoperable way.